Republic of Ireland at the FIFA World Cup

-The Republic of Ireland have appeared in the Men's FIFA World Cup on three occasions, in 1990, 1994, and 2002.
+The Republic of Ireland have appeared in the Men's FIFA World Cup in 1990, 1994, and 2002.
 They have always advanced from the group stage but have never advanced beyond the quarter-finals.

 Their first appearance was in Italy at the 1990 Men's FIFA World Cup.

 1990 was also their best performance in a major championship, where they reached the quarter-finals, despite not winning a single match in 90 minutes.